If you could use one word to summarize your year, what would you use?

-1. I'm up from 5.45 either doing work or going for a walk, so it's cuddles and sharing what we dreamt about (usually hilarious) when the kids wake up.
+1. I'm up from 5.45 either doing work or going for a walk, so it's cuddles and sharing what we dreamt about (usually hilarious) when the kids wake up around 7am

-2. Get out the breakfast supplies - we used to do this of an evening, but now only do it on the days that I'm working so we're extra prepared.
-We have a bit more time up our sleeves if I'm not working, plus the kids like helping out with this part.
+2. Get out the breakfast supplies - we used to do this of an evening, but now only do it on the days that I'm working so we're extra prepared

-2. After breakfast, I empty the dishwasher, and the dirty dishes are put straight in.
+2. After breakfast, I empty the dishwasher, and put the dirty dishes straight in

 3. Make lunches

 5. Kids have a play while I shower and get dressed.
 Put on a load of washing, and prep for dinner if I'm feeling super-organised!

 6. Kids get dressed and then it's teeth and hair brushing time